-Did you know that in some congregations, people used to rent pews for their families?
+Did you know that in some congregations people needed to pay to rent pews for their families to worship?
 You couldn’t sit in any spot other than the one you paid for.
 This issue was one of the reasons Westminster was founded.
-Believing pews should be free and people should be able to sit anywhere in the sanctuary, 63 members of the First Presbyterian Church in West Chester left that congregation and helped charter Westminster Presbyterian Church on May 26, 1892, with Rev. Canfield Jones as the first pastor.
+Believing pews should be free and people should be able to sit anywhere in the sanctuary, 63 members of the First Presbyterian Church of West Chester left that congregation and helped charter Westminster Presbyterian Church on May 26, 1892.

 After meeting in several local buildings, the groundbreaking for the original chapel was held on October 16, 1893, at the old location of a prominent local newspaper.
 Westminster soon outgrew this first space, and a new sanctuary was added in 1900.
 For more than 100 years the church ministered in downtown West Chester.
 As years passed, with the increase of automobiles and a rapidly expanding suburban population, limited building space and parking hampered further growth of the church.